 For example, depression and anxiety can lead to sleep issues, but sleep issues can also leave you down and anxious.
 It's not always clear which one comes first.

-How can counselling help with sleep problems?
+How can therapy help with sleep problems?

 Benefits of counselling and psychotherapy

-- Examines patterns in your sleeping
+- examine patterns in your sleeping

-- Learn relaxation techniques
+- learn effective relaxation techniques

-Information guide to sleep problems
+An information guide to sleep problems

 ASK US A QUESTION

 ARE YOU A JOURNALIST WRITING ABOUT THIS TOPIC?